CMonnin/SITA/README.md

 #### Set up
 - Clone this repo either by downloading or using
 `$ git clone https://github.com/CMonnin/SITA.git`
-- Once you've cloned the repo `cd` into the directory and create a virtual environment.
+- Once you've cloned the repo `$ cd` into the directory and create a virtual environment.
 - For example: `$ python -m venv venv`
 - Active your venv: `$ source venv/bin/activate`
 - Install requirements `$ pip install -r requirements.txt`